Germany investigates man on suspicion of spying for Turkey | DW | 01.10.2021

 Ali D. had initially been investigated on suspicion of conspiracy to commit a crime and for breaching German gun laws.

-The Gulen movement is a decades old Islamic movement in Turkey that has roots worldwide, including in Germany.
+The Gulen movement is a decades-old Islamic movement in Turkey that has adherents worldwide, including in Germany.

-The movement's leader, Fehtullah Gulen, currently resides in the US state of Pennsylvania.
+The movement's leader, Fethullah Gulen, currently resides in the US state of Pennsylvania.

-Gulen used to be a confidant and ally of Turkish President Recep Tayyip Erdogan.
+Gulen used to be a confidant and an ally of Turkish President Recep Tayyip Erdogan's.

 The two had a very public falling out when police supportive of Gulen in Turkey made a series of arrests in December 2013 that swept up many Erdogan allies, including his son.